 The Residential Services Coordinator manages the Residence Life office, including coordinating room assignments, customer service, student and staff mentoring, and other critical departmental functions.

-Resident Directors (RD) are qualified, full-time, professional, live-in staff members.
+Area Coordinators (AC) are qualified, full-time, professional, live-in staff members.
 They mentor and lead the residence hall staff, oversee 1-3 residence halls, work closely with the residents, and provide overall leadership for a particular residential community.
-Additionally, Resident Directors are involved in student mentoring, hall crisis response, hall leadership and community development, student success, student retention, and conflict resolution.
+Additionally, Area Coordinators (AC) are involved in student mentoring, hall crisis response, hall leadership and community development, student success, student retention, and conflict resolution.

 Resident Assistants and Assistant Directors

 The residence hall staff fills an integral role in the residential community.
 Resident Assistants (RA) and Assistant Directors (AD) are student staff members and key ACU student leaders.
 Their primary responsibility is to assist, mentor, and serve their residents in promoting a Christ-centered residential atmosphere of academic inquiry, personal development, community involvement, student engagement, and overall student success.
-They report to the Resident Directors.
+They report to the Area Coordinators.